kyleboas/tacticsjournal.com/drafts/2023-3-3-Match-Preview-Man-City-vs-Newcastle-04Mar2023.md

 Match-Preview-Man-City-vs-Newcastle-04Mar2023

+This should be fairly even match, and it is an early kickoff on Saturday, so it has the potential to be cagey.
+While Man City's lineup is not predictable, Newcastle's lineup is predictable because they don't rotate, so I would be surprised if they alter their usual lineup for such a big game.

 If it were up to me, this is the starting eleven I would pick for both Man City and Newcastle in their match on Saturday, March 4, 2023.
 Please note that while this lineup is not a prediction, my expectations for how the teams will react and perform in this configuration are.

 ![_config.yml]({{ site.baseurl }}/images/6CA70A3B-8594-4962-A2BD-9F4571E147DF.jpeg)